squidward5/zayportfolio/README.md

-A portfolio made with HTML and CSS based on a site called guns.lol
+A portfolio made with HTML, CSS, and JS based on a site called guns.lol